AviatrixSystems/Docs/HowTos/config_FortiGate.rst

  - “WAN” Port (Eth1)

   Subnet: Designated Egress Public Subnet.
 This interface will be used for Egress/Ingress to and from the internet.
-Therefore, it is either going to be talking to a load balancer or internet gateway .If you created this subnet using Aviatrix VPC creator, the subnet is named in this format:
+Therefore, it is either going to be talking to a load balancer or Internet gateway.
+If you created this subnet using Aviatrix VPC creator, the subnet is named in this format:

     *<VPC Name>-Public-FW-ingress-egress-<AvailabilityZone>*